department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/Grooming.md

   - What is the right URL for event pages
 - Event listing page refactoring
 - Preview experience
 - PW team will design/research next steps here (@Cassandra to take a look at this and provide some design recommendations.)
+[Outreach and Events Link](https://www.va.gov/outreach-and-events/)

 Banner Migration